-Mystery Mondays is an occasional review feature here on Words of Mystery that showcases books in the mystery (and on occasion thriller) genre that we are currently reading and our thoughts on them.
-Feel free to comment and leave suggestions as to what we should read and review next.
+Mystery Mondays is an occasional review feature here on Words of Mystery that showcases books in the mystery (occasionally thriller) genre that I am currently reading and my thoughts on them.
+Feel free to comment and leave suggestions as to what I should read and review next.

 Regardless of how this book came into my possession, the above review consists of my honest opinion of the book and my opinion only.